turtlebot/turtlebot4-user-manual/tutorials/multiple_robots.md

  - RPi4 Robot Upstart Job
  - User PC

 For RPi4 images v0.1.3 or higher, a script `ros_config.sh` has been installed which will conveniently set the **ROS_DOMAIN_ID** in the first 3 locations.
-If you are using an earlier version, you can copy the [script](https://github.com/turtlebot/turtlebot4_setup/blob/roni-kreinin/domain_id/scripts/ros_config.sh) to `/usr/local/bin/` on your RPi4.
+If you are using an earlier version, you can copy the [script](https://github.com/turtlebot/turtlebot4_setup/blob/galactic/scripts/ros_config.sh) to `/usr/local/bin/` on your RPi4.
+You will also need to update your `install.py` script by downloading it from [here](https://github.com/turtlebot/turtlebot4_setup/blob/galactic/scripts/install.py) and replacing the existing script in `/usr/local/bin`.

 Simply call `ros_config.sh` on your RPi4 and follow the instructions.
 Note that this script can also be used to switch between `fastrtps` and `cyclonedds` middlewares.